CyberHappenings logo

 Hide ▲

-Microsoft Office 2016 and Office 2019 will reach the end of extended support on October 14, 2025.
+Microsoft Office 2016 and Office 2019 have reached the end of extended support on October 14, 2025.
 This means no further updates, security fixes, or technical support will be available for these versions.
-Organizations and individuals using these versions are advised to upgrade to avoid security, compliance, and performance issues.
+Users are advised to upgrade to Microsoft 365 Apps or standalone versions like Office 2024 and Office LTSC 2024 to avoid security, compliance, and performance issues.
+Visio 2016/2019, Project 2016/2019, Skype for Business 2016 and 2019, and related apps have also reached the end of support.
+Microsoft has issued multiple reminders to migrate to supported versions.

 Timeline